smetj/uplook/README.rst

 What?
 -----

 A Python library and syntax to perform external lookups to retrieve argument values.
+What a function exactly does and how it performs the lookup of the requested value is entirely up to the programmer.

 Example
 -------